 Same thing.

-You're a Democrat, you can pretty much get away with everything.
+If you're a Democrat, you can pretty much get away with everything.

-So all these illegal immigrants, now you know, we're headed now towards a million.
+So all these illegal immigrants, now, you know, we're headed now towards a million, probably be 2 million by year's end, maybe more.

 Housing, food, health care, education.

-At a time we can't afford to pay for all of that.
+You're going to be paying for all that at a time we can't afford to pay for all of that.

 One of the more interesting articles was from the FBI has now revised their position on the June 17th insurrection against the Republican Congress.

-A hundred shots were fired at several dozen Republican congressmen that day.
+100 shots were fired at several dozen Republican congressmen that day.

 I don't know.

-That's what they're I didn't read the report.
+That's what they're, I didn't read the report.

 I just got a headline handed to me.

-That everything we reported on Hillary's dossier, fusion GPS, a dirty Russian disinformation dossier that we now know is confirmed to be dishonest by Christopher Steele and the subsource, but they still kept getting still still committing premeditated fraud on the court long after they knew everything.
+But if you go, but the New York Times even acknowledging this unholy Glenn Gleenwald had a tweet this weekend that everything we reported on on Hillary's dossier, Fusion GPS, a dirty Russian disinformation dossier that we now know was confirmed to be dishonest by Christopher Steele and the sub-source, but they still kept getting, still were committing premeditated fraud in a court long after they knew everything.

 These are very dangerous times.